runpod/docs/docs/serverless/workers/custom-worker.md

 ## Step 7: Deploy your worker using the RunPod console

-You have two options for deploying your custom worker:

-### Option 1: Deploy using a Docker image
+To deploy your worker to a Serverless endpoint:

 1. Go to the [Serverless section](https://www.runpod.io/console/serverless) of the RunPod console.
 2. Click **New Endpoint**.